by Robin Frederick Check out my books at Amazon.com.

-Whether you want to write songs to pitch to TV’s top vocal competition winners, prime time film & TV shows, or just express your love for someone special, here’s a songwriting method that will help you get your message across and make sure your listeners stay involved from beginning to end.
+Whether you want to write songs to pitch to music publishers, TV shows and commercials, or record them yourself as an artist, here’s a songwriting method that will help you get your message across and make sure your listeners stay involved from beginning to end.
 Of course, this is just one approach to songwriting but it’s used by many songwriting pros and it works.

 2. Make a list of questions suggested by the title.
-What are the questions you want to answer in your song and what do you think your listeners might want to know?
-Your list of questions might include: What does the title mean?
-Why are you saying that?
+Start by asking yourself what you want to say about your title and what you think your listeners might want to know.
+Make list of questions.
+Your list might include: What does the title mean?
 How do you feel about it?
 What happened to cause this?
 What do you think or hope will happen next?
 You’ll need three to four questions.
 Check out this video for more information.

 3. Choose a song structure.
 Currently, the most popular structure is: Verse / Chorus / Verse / Chorus / Bridge / Chorus.
 Many recent hits add a short section called a “pre-chorus” or “lift” between the verse and chorus to build anticipation.
 Here’s a tip that will tell you more.
 Or watch this video to learn the basics.